 Renting Pirates of Penzance Costumes

 Even the smallest company will find it easier to rent, rather than make, Pirates of Penzance costumes, at least in so far as the ladies, Major-General and police are concerned.
-Some good online sources for large rentals include:
+A good online source for large rentals is the Costume Holiday House.

 If you're in the UK, the best place to get costumes is from the company who originally produced all of Gilbert and Sullivan's operettas, D'oyly Carte.
 They are the very model of a modern costume rental archive!